 Titanic Belfast provide you with a sensory guide so that individuals on the autistic spectrum know what to expect prior to their visit.
 You can download this guide here.
 There are a number of other simple strategies that have been put in place to help individuals with ASD to enjoy their visit.
 Titanic Belfast have VIP wrist bands, ear defenders and staff are trained to recognise JAM Cards.

-High Rise has been designed to be inclusive and accessible to allow the whole family to enjoy outings together and includes a Changing Places accessible toilet, which is open to everyone.
-They have innovative sensory rooms with a range of state of the art features designed to support guests with additional needs.
+High Rise Adventure Centre has been designed to be inclusive and accessible to allow the whole family to enjoy outings together and includes a Changing Places accessible toilet, which is open to everyone.
+They also have 2 innovative sensory rooms with a range of state of the art features designed to support guests with additional needs.